27 of The Most Beautiful Greek Islands

 Venetian charm and colourful manor houses spilling down the hillside into the waterfront summarise the beautiful Greek island of Symi perfectly.

 Located in the Dodecanese island chain, Symi benefits from having no airport.
-It’s accessible only by ferry with regular connections from neighbouring Rhodes or from Athens and so, benefits from not attracting a package holiday crowd.
+It’s accessible only by ferry with regular connections from neighbouring Rhodes or Athens.
+This means it benefits from not attracting a package holiday crowd.

 Enjoy your time exploring this unique gem.